hey-network/mainchain/readme.md

 In addition to these two principle contracts, two additional smart contracts are employed.
 Both are dedicated to the Token Generation Event (TGE):
 - The **VestingTrustee**, which locks tokens from early pre-sale contributors as well as from *Hey*'s team.
 This is heavily inspired by SirinLab and Stox's `VestingTrustee` [contract](https://github.com/sirin-labs/crowdsale-smart-contract/blob/master/contracts/SirinVestingTrustee.sol).
-- The **TokenSale** (TGE-specific contract), implementing the `TimedCrowdsale`, `FinalizableCrowdsale`, and `Pausable` behaviours.
+- The **TokenSale** (TGE-specific contract), implementing the `TimedCrowdsale`, `FinalizableCrowdsale`, and `Pausable` behaviors.
 This is mostly an extension of OpenZeppelin's default `Crowdsale` [contract](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol), including limited customization.

 If you are looking for the social-network-related features (e.g., Karma management), please look into the **sidechain** repository.